gupta-anmol/air-quality-prediction/README.md

 ## Air-quality-prediction
 # Overview
-- Prediction of pollution indicators - PM2.5, PM10, CO, SO2 and NO2
+- Prediction of pollution indicators - PM2.5, PM10, SO2 and NO2
-- Predicting in 1/2/3 days in the future using past 24 hours data only
+- Predicting 1, 2 and 3 days into the future using past 24 hours data only
-- trained using keras with tensorflow as backend
+- Trained using keras with tensorflow as backend

-Dependencies Required
+Dependencies required
 - scikit-learn
 - keras tensorflow
 - numpy, pandas, matplotlib, seaborn and tqdm